flocked/AdvancedCollectionTableView/README.md

 A port of UIContentConfiguration that configurates styling and content for a content view.

-`NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide the property `contentConfiguration` where you can apply them to configurate the content of the item/cell.
+`NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide `contentConfiguration` where you can apply them to configurate the content of the item/cell.

 ### NSHostingConfiguration

 A content configuration suitable for hosting a hierarchy of SwiftUI views.

-With this configuration you can easily display a SwiftUI view in collection item and table cell:
+With this configuration you can easily display a SwiftUI view in a collection item and table cell:

 ```swift
 collectionViewItem.contentConfiguration = NSHostingConfiguration {